oneapi-src/purchase-prediction/README.md

-# DISCONTINUATION OF PROJECT #
-This project will no longer be maintained by Intel.
-Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.
-Intel no longer accepts patches to this project.
- If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the open source software community, please create your own fork of this project.

 # **Scikit-Learn Purchase Prediction**
 The Intel AI Analytics Toolkit (AI Kit) gives data scientists, AI developers, and researchers familiar Python tools and frameworks to accelerate end-to-end data science and analytics pipelines on Intel architectures.
 The components are built using oneAPI libraries for low-level compute optimizations.
 This toolkit maximizes performance from preprocessing through machine learning, and provides interoperability for efficient model development.
 The Intel Extension for Scikit-learn is one of the libraries included in the AI Kit and it offers you a way to accelerate existing scikit-learn code.
 The acceleration is achieved through patching: replacing the stock scikit-learn algorithms with their optimized versions provided by the extension.